 |Designer/Producer||Moscow Institute of Thermal Technology|

 |Guidance System/Accuracy||Inertial with Glonass|

 |Stages/Propellant||3 stages/ Solid-Fueled|

-The RS-24 Yars intercontinental ballistic missile is a MIRVed version of the Topol-M with the payload modified to carry at least four MIRVs each containing a thermonuclear warhead weighing 300 kilotons.
-The Yars is solid-fueled and can be launched from a silo or mobile launcher.
+The RS-24 Yars intercontinental ballistic missile is a MIRVed version of the Topol-M with the payload modified to carry up to 10 MIRVs each containing a thermonuclear warhead weighing 300 kilotons.
+The Yars is 3 staged, solid-fueled and can be launched from a silo or mobile launcher.
 Like its predecessor the Topol-M, the Yars is designed to evade missile defense systems and is becoming a foundational part of the Russian Strategic Missile Forces (RSMF) with an estimated 80% of Russia’s ground-based missile force being made up of Topol-M and Yars missiles by 2016.

-> Since its introduction in 2010, when the first road-mobile Yars was deployed at Teykovo, the Yars has replaced SS-19 missiles at the 28th Missile Guards Division at Kozelsk, and is deployed at Novosibirsk and Tagil.
+Since its introduction in 2010, when the first road-mobile Yars was deployed at Teykovo, the Yars has replaced SS-19 missiles at the 28th Missile Guards Division at Kozelsk, and is deployed at Novosibirsk and Tagil.
 Russia also continues to retire old SS-18, SS-19, and SS-25 missiles replacing them with the Yars or deactivating silos and garrisons.